In this article, you’re going to learn: what is a debt snowball method? And how to use it to actually pay off multiple debt obligations.

 Related Post: How to Pay Off Credit Card Debt Fast (17 Quick Tips)

 Applying this method is so simple.
 You just need to follow the simple steps and you become ready to get to go with it.
 Here are the steps:

 - List down all the debts with the exact amount.
 You can use a spreadsheet or a pen and paper.
-It is important that you know the correct amount of each debt to avoid any mistake.
+It is important that you know the correct amount of each debt to avoid any mistakes.

-- Next, rank all the amounts in ascending order from lowest to the largest.
+- Next, rank all the amounts in ascending order from the lowest to the largest.
 The lowest will be below and the next lowest and it goes on to the largest one like 1,2,3.

 - From here you analyze your minimum payment on each of the debts.
-Along with that how much monthly income you can dedicate to pay the debt.
+Along with that how much monthly income you can dedicate to pay the debt?

 - Now you start paying off every single debt while paying the minimum payment of all the others.

 - When one debt is paid off you will devote the payment to the next debt.
 This is where the snowball effect came to play.
 And it builds up like a rolling snowball down the hill accumulating more snow and becoming larger and larger.

 - When all the debts are paid off you can then save all that amount for future purposes.

 Here is a practical example to explain each of the steps above.